-Account PCI Compliance
+Standard Account PCI Compliance

-Please note that PCI compliance with our Standard
+Becoming PCI compliant with our Standard

 PCI Compliance is the Payment Card Industry Data Security Standard,

 a world-wide benchmark mandated by the card schemes

 for the protection of cardholder identity and transaction information.

 If you are not covered and do not comply with the standard you could

 face substantial fines imposed by card schemes or result in permanently

 being barred from using card acceptance programmes, should a security

 Now the good news...

 Standards Council–accredited Qualified Security Assessor (QSA)

 This service is FREE with our standard account.
 However this is

 optional as you can opt to receive this service from an

 once compliant.
 For a list of providers please

 Isn't this just another way of getting more

 money out of businesses?

 Not at all.
 This is for the benefit of all concerned.
 80% of

 No matter where you go to become PCI compliant you will have to

 pay a fee.

 What if I don't want to become PCI compliant?